Food and drink

 South Indian food

 The food of south India is a world away from that of the north.
 Southern cooking also tends to use a significantly different repertoire of spices, with sharper, simpler flavours featuring coconut, tamarind, curry leaves and plenty of dried red and fresh green chillies.
-Rice is king, not only eaten in its natural form, but also made into regional staples such as iddlis (steamed rice cakes) and dosas (fermented rice-batter pancakes), such as the ubiquitous masala dosa, a potato curry wrapped in a crispy lentil-flour pancake.
-The lavish naans, parathas, rotis and other breads that are such a feature of north Indian cooking aren’t usually available, apart from the fluffy little puri.
-Meat is comparatively uncommon in the Brahmin-dominated temple towns of Tamil Nadu, but available throughout Kerala, where there are sizeable Christian and Muslim minorities.
+Rice is king, not only eaten in its natural form, but also made into regional staples such as idlis (steamed rice cakes), idiyyapams (steamed rice-noodle cakes) and dosas (fermented rice-batter pancakes), such as the ubiquitous masala dosa, a potato curry wrapped in a crispy lentil-flour pancake.
+An alternative to the dosa is the uttapam, which is thicker, often with onions or another vegetable fried into its body.
+The lavish breads that are such a feature of north Indian cooking aren’t usually available, apart from the fluffy little puri.
+Meat is comparatively uncommon in the brahmin-dominated temple towns of Tamil Nadu, but available throughout Kerala, where there are sizeable Christian and Muslim minorities.

 Snacks and street food